fredhamster/feisty_meow/scripts/examples/custom_overrides/readme.txt

   c_variables.sh

-when you have some custom scripts you want to use, copy them from your own folder to the scripts/custom directory.  be careful though, because these will never be checked into the repository from there.
+when you have some custom scripts you want to use, copy them from your own folder to the scripts/custom directory.  be careful though, because they will never be checked into the repository from there.